-Domestic Science was setup by artists Glenn Boulter, Ross Dalziel and Hwa Young Jung to explore a playful notion of what the Domestic could be.
-Our key approach is to not use science and technology as a subject for our practice but rather explore it as a culture.
+Domestic Science was setup by artists Glenn Boulter, Ross Dalziel and Hwa Young Jung We are interested in what knowledge counts as domestic science today.
+Our key approach is not to use science & technology as a subject for our practice but to critically take part in it as a culture

-We have over 10 years experience co-founding, supporting, developing and participating in innovative grass-roots organisations in technical, artist-led and maker cultures.
+We have over 10 years experience supporting, developing and participating in innovative grass-roots organisations in technical, artist and maker cultures.